nhvn/data-aug/README.md

 CTGAN for tabular data augmentation. -->

-8. Download Augmented Data: The augmented dataset can be downloaded or accessed through an API for use in machine learning models.
+8. Download Augmented Data: The augmented dataset can be downloaded through the browser.

 ---